lisa-rosenberg/lisa-rosenberg.github.io/_drafts/2019-00-00-how-we-can-inspire-kids-and-teens-for-it-with-workshops.md

 ---
 layout      : post
-title       : "How we can inspire kids and teens for IT with workshops" date        : 2018-12-09 cover       : "/assets/images/posts/2018/12-it-workshops-for-kids-cover.jpg" categories  : Guide tags        : it-workshop kids4it kidscraft devoxx4kids kids teens toc         : true
+title       : "How we can inspire kids and teens for IT with workshops" date        : 2019-00-00 cover       : "/assets/images/posts/2018/12-it-workshops-for-kids-cover.jpg" categories  : Experience-Report tags        : it-workshop kids4it kidscraft devoxx4kids jugend-hackt coderdojo kids teens toc         : true
 ---